 15. Be Present

-Thinking negatively about the past can cause anxiety.
-Thinking about the future can give you anxiety.
-Be in the present moment.
+Thinking negatively about the past or future can cause anxiety.
 Accept the situation you’re in and take the best action you can.
-Wishing you were in a different situation, or wishing you had done something differently in the past will only cause anxiety.
-The past is out of our control.
+Wishing you were in a different situation, or wishing you had done something differently in the past will only cause you stress.